Care and bioactive maintenance of the Pacman Frog

 - Zoo Med Reptisafe

-The minimum enclosure size we recommend for housing a single pacman frog is 24”L x 18”W x 18”H. Pacman frogs should always be housed alone, as they are known to eat other frogs in their space.
+The minimum enclosure size we recommend for housing a single pacman frog is 24”L x 18”W x 18”H or 29 gallons.
+Pacman frogs should always be housed alone, as they are known to eat other frogs in their space.

 Pacman frogs are capable of surviving without UVB lighting as long as they get enough dietary vitamin D3, but relying on supplements alone is not optimal.
 Aside from enabling vitamin D3 synthesis, access to UVB lighting is likely to offer other benefits such as preventing illness, improving nervous and digestive function, and improving mental health.